anwaldt/seamless/Documentation/docs/supercollider.md

 # SuperCollider

-Mixing, signal distribution and Ambisonics encoding is based on SuperCollider.
+Mixing, signal distribution and Ambisonics encoding in  the SeamLess System is based on SuperCollider.
 Two main scripts are used:

 ## HuFo_SERVER.scd